Machinocheese/rcos-status-updates/fall_2018/week_01.md

 ## This Week's Plan

-> This week, we'll most likely continue finalizing our design decisions, as well as potentially starting to code.
+> This week, we'll most likely continue finalizing our design decisions, as well as potentially begin coding the OS.

 ## Anything Blocking?